jessepav/lacygoill-wiki-backup/python/python.md

 ## Install

-        $ sudo rlwrap checkinstall --pkgname mypython -y
+    $ sudo checkinstall --pkgname python3

-You must use  the `--pkgname` option to avoid the  installed package being named “python”.

-It could  break future  updates of the  OS (because many  programs rely  on some version of the python package, and only work with some old version).

-If by accident, you install the package using the name “python”, downgrade it:
+                                        ^

+---

+Immediately after  the install, try  to update your  system, and see  whether an error occurs.

+If  the upgrade  fails, it's  probably because  you named  the package  `python` instead of `python3`.
+This will shadow the default python2  package, and because many programs rely on it, they all get broken.

+To fix this issue, downgrade your `python` package:

     # find the old (and more compatible) version
     $ apt-cache policy python

     # downgrade the python package
     $ sudo apt-get install python=<package-version-number>
                                    │
                                    └ Ex:   2.7.12-1~16.04

 Now, you  need to re-execute  `checkinstall`, because your compiled  package has been removed in the process.

 ## Clean

     $ make clean && make distclean

 ##
 # Interpreter